 The UK, as a partner with Africa, is committed to lead on building resilience to climate change for the UN Secretary General ahead of his 2019 Climate Summit.
 The UK is also home to a huge array of specialists/experts, campaigners, NGOs, pressure groups, research institutions and arm’s length government bodies which lead the way on climate science and thinking globally.
 Increasing the connections between the UK and Africa on climate is of enormous mutual benefit.
 It will build understanding, build stronger partnerships and challenge collective wisdom.
 This in turn can only strengthen the case for international action.

 Wilton Park, an executive agency of the UK Foreign and Commonwealth Office, will convene this meeting working in partnership with the Africa Climate Reality Project.
 A global forum for strategic discussion organising over 60 events a year, the Wilton Park style is for a round-table highly participatory format including working in smaller rotating groups, to help generate fresh insights and solutions.
 Discussion is off-the-record to encourage an open and constructive dialogue.

-The Alternative Africa Climate Week: 40 under 40 to build resilience (WP1686): Project Manager
+Project Manager: The Alternative Africa Climate Week: 40 under 40 to build resilience (WP1686)

 In association with the Foreign and Commonwealth Office and: